ritwikraha/Notes-on-Papers/r-mae/README.md

 ### Implementation details
+Although training and implementation details are quite well-detailed and require a deeper look, we shall discuss the overviews of the major concepts in this video.
+Specifically the source of regions and pre-training data.

 1. **Source of regions:**
    - They used a tool called the Felzenswalb-Huttenlocher (FH) algorithm to identify different parts, or 'regions', of the images.